analyticalmeanderings/msm_viz/README.md

 ## How to use this app

-Select state, cost metric and region to visualize average charges or payments(for all medical procedures) on the map.
-Click on individual hospital from map to highlight its procedure-specific charges on the bottom chart.
-You may also click or select individual data from bottom plot to view its geological location, as well as charges/payment summaries from datatable.
+Select x, y, and z to visualize abc on the map.
+Click on individual x from map to highlight its x on the bottom chart.
+You may also click or select individual data from bottom plot to view its x, as well as x summaries from datatable.

 ## Screenshot